wmde/WikibaseDatabase/README.md

 ### QueryInterface

 The main interface of this component is QueryInterface.
 It defines methods for interacting with a database.
-These methods include tableExists, createTable, insert, update and select.
+These methods include insert, update, delete and select.
 When using this component, you will likely be passing around an instance of an implementation of this interface.

 This package is mostly abstract, fully public and has no dependencies outside of its own namespace.